Aidbox/aidbox-sdk-js/doc/doc/api-examples.md

 :::

 ### Elements
-The ability to pick the included attributes helps you to get rid of irrelevant fields and reduce the overall data size
+The ability to pick the included attributes helps you to get rid of irrelevant fields and reduce the overall data size.
+Example shows that `.elements(['name'])` return a list of patients that contains only name attribute and skips the rest

 ##### Parameters
 <ParamsComponent :items="[